 Microstrain peak broadening

-is computed as unitless fraction of delta d-space/d-space (or equivalently delta-Q/Q) times 106.
+is computed as unitless fraction of Δd/d (or equivalently ΔQ/Q) times 106.
 Microstrain can be computed in three ways: isotropic, uniaxial and generalized.
-In isotropic broadening, microstrain broadening assumed to be the same in all crystallographic directions and a single value is supplied; with uniaxial broadening, a preferred direction (as a crystallographic axis, such as 0,0,1) is supplied -- note that for most crystal systems only one axis makes sense -- and two microstrain parameters are defined, one for along the axis and one for in the perpendicular plane; with generalized, the Peter Stephens second-order expansion model is used and the number of terms will depend on the crystal system.
+In isotropic broadening, microstrain broadening assumed to be the same in all crystallographic directions and a single value is supplied; with uniaxial broadening, a preferred direction (as a crystallographic axis, such as 0,0,1) is supplied -- note that for most crystal systems only one axis makes sense -- and two microstrain parameters are defined, one for along the axis and one for in the perpendicular plane; with generalized, the Nicole Popa/Peter Stephens second-order expansion model is used and the number of terms will depend on the crystal system.
 It is typically possible to refine all terms when significant anisotropic strain broadening is present.
 Note that microstrain broadening is usually Lorentzian, which corresponds to a LGmix value of 1.0; if this value is between 0. and 1., both Gaussian and Lorentz broadening is modeled and a value of 0.0 is pure Gaussian.
 Values less than 0. or greater than 1. make no physical sense.

 is treated in one of two ways.
 Intensity corrections can be added to the model here or a full texture model is possible with the "Texture" tab (which usually requires multiple histograms at different sample or detector settings).
 The approaches available here are March-Dollase, which requires a definition of a unique axis (in crystallographic coordinates) and the relative amount of excess or depletion of crystallites in that direction; or Spherical Harmonics, where the selection of an order determines the shape of the probability surface (which is always constrained to match the symmetry of the crystal system).